 Lots of students meet new people at bars as well.
 While strong relationships are better built in campus clubs and in residence, I cannot recall anyone forming great relationships with someone at a bar.
-This is because people only go to bars for one reason… to pick up members of the opposite sex.
-To many, this activity is fine with them for the purpose of finding superficial relationships built on the physical dimension But in reality, if common interests include drinking and not talking (talking over loud music is difficult), then these are not the most solid of foundations in building the kind of relationships that really satisfy at a deeper level.
+For many, this activity has as its purpose finding superficial relationships built on the physical dimension.
+But in reality, this is not the most solid foundation for building the kind of relationships that really satisfy at a deeper level.

 Dealing with Loneliness

 I heard a friend tell me once that if they were ever feeling lonely, they would just go and sit in a really busy part of campus and try to read a book.
 At first they would feel sad and lonely, but then more and more people they knew would stop by and say hello, and then they didn’t feel so lonely anymore.And even if you take all this advice and fill your world with people and friends by taking initiative to get involved in campus and academic life, you may still find a struggle with loneliness and feeling disconnected from others.In this time of transition until some of your acquaintances and new friendships take a deeper root, you might find it helpful to call and talk to someone close to you from home.